Based on a piece from 2006; major additions: Oct. 2013; last update: 16 Apr. 2017

 Alternatively, we might prefer to define phenomenal experience more narrowly, to only encompass agent intelligence constructed in ways more similar to those found in animal brains.
 For instance, while the United States may have forms of self-reflection (e.g., public-opinion polling) that extend beyond what a single individual does, it's not clear that it has the same kind of emotional self-reflection as I do.
 The choice of how parochially we want to define consciousness is up to us.

-Murray Shanahan presents an interesting argument in Chapters 4-5 of Embodiment and the Inner Life: Cognition and consciousness in the space of possible minds, summarized in his talk at the AGI-11 conference.
-He suggests that general intelligence actually requires human-like consciousness.
-Shanahan's main idea is that responding to completely new situations entails recruiting coalitions of many brain regions (for vision, audition, etc.), working together in new ways rather than repeating old stereotypes.
-These coalitions then bubble up to higher levels and are broadcast widely, which is what gives rise to consciousness according to global workspace theory, one of the leading theories of consciousness with good empirical support.
-This jives with our experience, in which routine, automatic tasks (including even driving a car, walking, or brushing our teeth) can be done without being very conscious of them.
+Murray Shanahan presents an interesting argument in Chapters 4-5 of Embodiment and the Inner Life: Cognition and consciousness in the space of possible minds, summarized in his talk at the AGI 2011 conference.
+He suggests that general intelligence actually requires consciousness.
+Shanahan's main idea is that responding to completely new situations entails recruiting coalitions of many brain regions, working together in new ways rather than repeating old stereotypes.
+The most prominent coalitions are broadcast widely, which is what gives rise to consciousness according to global workspace theory, one of the leading theories of consciousness with good empirical support.
+This jibes with our experience, in which routine, automatic tasks (including even driving a car, walking, or brushing our teeth) can be done without being very conscious of them.
 Consciousness is required when the context is new, and you need to marshal help from many brain regions at once in an "all hands on deck"1 sort of way in order to respond to a novel challenge as best as possible.
 This kind of global recruitment of brain components may be common to many cognitive architectures to various degrees.

 Marvin Minsky views consciousness as coming along with intelligent computation: